-Fort Wayne Sister Cities International, Inc. is working to promote international understanding between the residents of Fort Wayne and the citizens of our Sister Cities: Takaoka, Japan; Plock, Poland; Gera, Germany; and Taizhou, China.
-We work to promote international understanding between the citizens of Fort Wayne and the citizens of our Sister Cities through the development of personal relationships fostered by frequent student, civic, artistic, and business exchanges.
+through educational, cultural and economic exchanges.
+These exchanges occur between the Allen County community members of Fort Wayne, Indiana and the citizens of our Sister Cities: Takaoka, Japan; Plock, Poland; Gera, Germany; Taizhou, China: and our Friendship City Mawlamyine, Myanmar.
+FWSCI board members also work to promote international understanding between the citizens of Fort Wayne and the citizens of our Sister Cities through a large variety of community events right here at home.

-- Blackhawk Middle School - Gera Staatiches Regionales Förderzentrum 1
+Blackhawk Middle School - Gera Staatiches Regionales Förderzentrum 1

-- North Side High School - Gera Zabel Gymnasium
+North Side High School - Gera Zabel Gymnasium

 Northrop High School - Gera Goethe Gymnasium

 Canterbury High School – Wladyslaw Jagiello Public High School

 Northside High School - Xinhe High School, Taizhou City, China

 Bishop Luers High School - Takaoka Fushiki School

 North Side High School - Takaoka Koryo School

 Snider High School - Takaoka Commercial High School

-We wish to thank the City of Fort Wayne and Mayor Tom Henry for their significant support in staff, funds and other resources to enable FWSCI to link Fort Wayne with our sister communities.
+We wish to thank the City of Fort Wayne and Mayor Tom Henry for their significant support in staff, funds and other resources to enable FWSCI to link Fort Wayne with our sister city and friendship city communities.
 Over the years Mayors Robert Armstrong, Winfield Moses, Paul Helmke, and Graham Richard, along with Mayor Henry, have worked to build international links.
 Their ongoing support of FWSCI is a key part of that effort.